 This wine cellar refrigeration type offers high functionality.
-It is somewhat similar to the forced-air type, because they both have their compressors and evaporators in a single housing.
+It is somewhat similar to the forced-air type because they both have their compressors and evaporators in a single housing.

 On the other hand, a ductable unit gives you the convenience of positioning it in a separate room, far from your custom wine cellar.

-You can then duct the cooled air into your wine storage room while releasing the warmed air to outside.
+You can then duct the cooled air into your wine storage room while releasing the warmed air to the outside.
 In fact, some units can even be placed outside of your house, as long as you protect the unit from environmental factors.

 Ductable wine cellar refrigeration also gives you the convenience of a quieter wine storage space, because of its lower decibel level compared to forced-air units.
 It also has a longer shelf-life of up to 15 years.

 With its higher functionality and lifespan, it is a bit pricey; and, on the downside, the ducts can only run a maximum of 25 feet, and you have to make sure that warm air is vented away from any living space.